bioimage-io/AdvanceImageAnalysisEMBO2023/Exercises.md

 # Exercise 5 Super-resolution models in Fiji (Optional and to run out of BAN)
 1. Download the organized-cricket model for super-resolution and install it in deepImageJ.
 2. Open an image from the folder: Mitotracker Low-Resolution → Input
-3. Run the Macro recorder to know how to run deepImageJ automatically.
+3. Run the Macro recorder to learn how to run deepImageJ automatically.
 4. Process the image with the model.
-5. Create a macro that processes all the images in the folder and saves them in a new folder.
-The following ImageJ macro may be helpful for you.

 # ilastik
 ## Setup